 - Daouli or Tupan, (Folk bass drum common around the Mediterranean)

 - Frame drum and bendir, (Common percussion instruments)

-Demonstrations of instruments and music will be accompanied by short descriptions of song lyrics, (sung in Greek), learning how to count to 3 in three languages (Greek, Arabic and Turkish), and learning to say a common Middle Eastern rhythm using the ancient rhythmic alphabet system.
+Demonstrations of instruments and music will be accompanied by short descriptions of song lyrics, (sung in Greek), learning a few words in Greek, Arabic and Turkish, and learning a common Middle Eastern rhythm using the ancient rhythmic alphabet system.